axiom-data-science/portal-docs/DataCatalog.rst

 * *Near real-time data* are ingested by the portal at the same frequency that the data are made available; however, there is some delay (hours to days) between data collection and when the data provider makes it available.
 Examples of near real-time assets include satellite images and derived satellite products.

 * *Historical data* are data that are one month old or older.
-Historical data are ingested from the associated `Research Workspace <http://help.axds.co/portals/DataCatalog.html#data-files-from-the-research-workspace>`_ or from national archives upon stakeholder request.
+Historical data are ingested from the associated :ref:`data-files-from-workspace-catalog` or from national archives upon stakeholder request.
 Examples include species abundance surveys and similar research efforts.

+.. _search-catalog:

 **************
 Search Catalog